-When the text is cut through the metal, a single spotlight inside can illuminate it at night, like with an LED powered by a solar panel.
+When the text is cut through the metal, a single spotlight inside can illuminate it at night, like with an LED, perhaps powered by a solar panel.

 I used to make such peace poles in either copper or stainless steel, like the one below.
 Most people chose not to illuminate them.